-Ghani vs Abdullah marching to blood or peace
+Ghani Vs Abdullah marching to blood or peace

 Note: Opinions expressed are solely my own and not necessarily to reflect the views or opinions of my party.

-The writer is former interior minister of Pakistan, Chairman Senate Standing Committee on Interior and Chairman of Think Tank "Global Eye".
-He tweets @SenRehmanMalik and can be reached at [email protected]
+The writer is former interior minister of Pakistan, Chairman Senate Standing Committee on Interior and Chairman of Think Tank “Global Eye”.
+He tweets @SenRehmanMalik and can be reached at [email protected]mail.com.